Geneviève poured the coffee and repeated, ‘Well Hugh – are you as bad as Philippe?’

 He sighed.
 ‘Same here.
 You want to know my first impressions?
 I mean, may I record them before we move onto something else?
 Would you be interested?’

 Her smile answered that.
-He was babbling in a way he’d never done before.
+He was babbling in a way he couldn’t recall doing before, nor could she recall anything quite like this.

 She pulled the armchair up close to the recliner and in doing that, the skirt rode up just a little, enough to accentuate her thighs, which she knew full well as she’d practised it often enough and he had to will his eyes away.
 ‘Continue.’